 Step 3: Don’t Forget to Insert the Hot File in the Vermiculite Stuffed Pan

 We need Vermiculite to slowly drain the heat out of the steel.
 Call it slow cooling if you would.
 This will allow the metal to retain its softness.
-People also use sand for the job.
+People also use sand or ashes for the job.
 However, I’m more in the favor of using a mineral rather than sand mixed with roots and stones.
 It will mess with the steel’s quality.

 Step 4: Keep it Buried for 12 Hours

 Yes, you heard me… 12 hours is all it will take.
 If you’re using an oven, make sure you turn it off in the meantime.
-This will slowly cool your file down and make it softer than before.
+This will slowly cool your file down to room temp and make it softer than before.
 Make sure to get a hacksaw ready and by your side.
 Once it is being cooled down cut the file into manageable pieces after it’s cold.